 Flux is a crucial part of soldering and serves three key functions.
 It:

 They are scored using a relatively recent system - the J-STD-004 - which rates each product according to type (rosin, resin, organic, inorganic) cross-referenced by reliability and electro-conductivity.
-What this serves to do is make it easier for people to select a flux appropriate to their specific needs.
+What this serves to do is make it easier for people to select a best soldering flux for eletronics appropriate to their specific needs.
 Professional electricians and engineers will likely carry a variety depending on the work being undertaken.

 All this being said, the golden rule is that for a soldering job to be carried out well it must involve the use of flux.
 Sure, it can take a while to get it right - at least until you are used to a particular product at least - but it will play a huge part in ensuring the final job is as good as it can be.